ovh/docs/pages/web/web-paas/languages-java/tuning/guide.en-gb.md

 ---
 title: Performance tuning Java
-updated: 2022-06-02
+slug: tuning
+section: Java
 ---

-**Last updated 2nd June 2022**
+**Last updated 31st August 2023**

 ## Objective

-There are a number of settings that can be adjusted for each application to optimize its performance on Web PaaS.
+There are a number of settings that can be adjusted for each application to optimize its performance on {{< vendor/name >}}.

 ## Memory limits

 The JVM generally requires specifying a maximum memory size it is allowed to use, using the `Xmx` parameter.
-That should be set based on the available memory on the application container, which will vary with its size.
+That should be set based on the available memory on the application container, which varies with its size.

 To extract the container-scaled value on the command line, use `$(jq .info.limits.memory /run/config.json)`.

 You should also set the `ExitOnOutOfMemoryError`.
 When you enable this option, the JVM exits on the first occurrence of an out-of-memory error.
-Web PaaS will restart the application automatically.
+{{< vendor/name >}} will restart the application automatically.

 These are the recommended parameters for running a Java application.
 Thus, the command to use to start a Java application is: